rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Setting `numThreads` to zero causes the software to use the maximum number of threads allowed on your computer.

-*Disclaimer/Warning*: Conformation generation is a difficult and subtle task.
-The original 2D->3D conversion provided with the RDKit was not intended to be a replacement for a “real” conformational analysis tool; it merely provides quick 3D structures for cases when they are required.
-We believe, however, that the newer ETKDG method [#riniker2]_ should be adequate for most purposes.
+*Disclaimer/Warning*: Conformer generation is a difficult and subtle task.
+The plain distance-geometry 2D->3D conversion provided with the RDKit is not intended to be a replacement for a “real” conformer analysis tool; it merely provides quick 3D structures for cases when they are required.
+We believe, however, that the newer ETKDG method [#riniker2]_ is suitable for most purposes.

 Preserving Molecules